 Note to readers: We took on this research project because we think it’s important to be freely available online for public accountability.

-We rely on small-donor members to produce this free-to-read and free-to-share reporting—timely stories that are specially focused on money in politics.
-We hope that if you appreciate this transparency work, you’ll join us as a $5-a-month supporting member.
+We hope that if you appreciate this transparency work, you'll join us as a subscriber.